tarunchauhan25/Course_Assignment/README.md

 > ### elec_Algorithm.py, hd_CDC_algo.py and fd_Elec_algo.py:
-  - `findTotalCourses(self)` : finds the maximum course id given in the prefrence list of faculties
+  - `findTotalCourses(self)` : finds the maximum course I'd given in the preference list of faculties
   - `generateMatrix(self)` : creates a matrix for solving the transportation problem
   - `createDemand(self)`, `createSupply(self)` : calculates the demand and supply matrix respectively
   - `balance(self)` : if the total demand is not equal to the total supply, we need to make them equal by introducing dummy course or faculty
   - `penalties(self)` : calculates the penalties and stores them in a list.
 It also appends the answer in `self.allAns` when the assignment is done
-  - `operation(self)` : updates `self.matrix` after performaing calculations used for solving transportation problem
+  - `operation(self)` : updates `self.matrix` after performing calculations used for solving transportation problem
   - `final(self)` : returns one possible assignment

 ## Input File: input.csv